dohmeid/travel-accommodation-booking-platform/README.md

 **`npm start`**
 5. Once the server is running, open your web browser and navigate to http://localhost:3000 to view the application.

-Running Tests
-if you want to run the tests for TravelHub, follow these steps:
+Running tests - if you want to run the tests for TravelHub, follow these steps:
-1. Ensure Dependencies Are Installed
+1. Ensure dependencies are installed
-2. Run the Test Suite
+2. Run the test suite
-**`npm test`** <br>
+**`npm test`**

 Now, you are ready to explore and contribute to the TravelHub project!